-I am a senior in Currier House, studying History with a secondary in Government.
-My research interests lie in the areas of medieval Europe and legal history.
-I am now writing a thesis on the reception of the Roman law of slavery in the late medieval courts.
+I am a senior in Currier studying History with a secondary in Government.
+My main interests are the Middle Ages and legal history, and I am now writing a thesis on the Roman law of slavery in late medieval Europe.
 I am also assembling a sample of English household inventories for The Documentary Archaeology of Late Medieval Europe, a digital collection of sources of material culture.
+As a peer adviser for the History Department, I am always delighted to entice more undergraduates to the marvelous study of the past.

 Other interests include the history of political thought, art history, and all things American politics.
-I run simulation analyses of legislative redistricting at the Algorithm-Assisted Redistricting Methodology Project.
-As a peer adviser for the History Department, I am always delighted to entice more undergraduates to the marvelous study of the past.
+I conduct simulation analyses of legislative redistricting at the Algorithm-Assisted Redistricting Methodology Project.
+In the past, I have contributed to projects collecting data on the administrative burden of state-level Medicaid programs and on migration and social welfare in OECD countries.

 Outside of academic work, I spend a great deal of time at WHRB, mainly broadcasting classical music and punk.
 I play piano and have picked up a smattering of violin, viola da gamba, and organ over the years, though I'm still a terrible singer.
 On the professional side of things, I have most recently interned in the office of the immediate past Attorney General of Virginia.